Tallulah Willis' Engagement Ring Proves That This Trend Isn't Going Out Of Style

 Willis joins a long list of celebrities with classic solitaire stones on their ring fingers, including Emily In Paris actress Lily Collins and model Jasmine Tookes.
 In fact, according to Shelley Brown, The Knot’s senior fashion and beauty editor, "solitaire settings with one — usually very large — diamond” are a big 2021 engagement ring trend.
 “The diamond shape may vary, but the settings tend to be very clean, without a lot of intricate detail,” she told Refinery29 in December.

 Willis’ engagement ring is indeed minimal and understated.
 Or, at least, the band and timeless setting are.
-The massive diamond at the center, however, has maximum effect.
+The massive diamond at the centre, however, has maximum effect.